 TMJ pain affects millions of people, forcing them to live with piercing pain and constant uneasiness.
-Although you may think nothing can alleviate you of your pain, as part of our family dentistry practice, Dr. Bobby Carmen is able to help.
-We will make sure you will be able to live your life pain-free and happier!
+Although you may think nothing can alleviate you of your pain, as part of our family dentistry practice,

 For patients with one or more missing teeth,